StefanTerdell/change-case-ts/README-DENO.md

 The main export of interest is `changeCase`.
 It's parameters are the value which to change, the optional source case, and the target case.
 If no source case is provided, the library will try and detect it. `changeCase` works for strings, tuple/array-values, and object keys, in that order.
 Use `changeArrayCase`, `changeStringCase`, or `changeKeysCase` to specify the target, if needed.

-The library also exports types correlating to the functions mentioned above (such as `ChangeCase<Value, FromCase, ToCase>` etc.), as well as for detecting cases, case names as constants and as literal string types grouped into unions, etc.
+The library also exports types correlating to the functions mentioned above (such as `ChangeCase<Value, ToCase, FromCase>` etc.), as well as for detecting cases, case names as constants and as literal string types grouped into unions, etc.

 ## Installation